Hi, I’m Jo.

 I watch TV and hang out on social media.

 Freedom and autonomy are a big part of my life.
 I run my own business.
 I homeschooled my daughter.
-I have grown my own food, even the meat.
-I have never had exclusively-indoor cats.
-However, freedom and autonomy involve support, community, compromise, and doing stuff I don’t like very much.
-I bring that sense of freedom to my understanding of academic freedom.
+I have grown my own food, even reared the meat.
+I have never had exclusively-indoor cats, nor am I a dog or cat person; I have both.

 I believe that your (academic) work is important and valuable.
 You get to define what success looks like for you and go for it.
-You can learn more about how I approach academic writing and life in the Library.
+You can learn more about how I approach academic writing and life in the Library, which is a type of blog that functions more like an archive.

 More about me:

 I’m a big picture thinker.
 I see patterns and connect dots.
-That’s probably what attracted me to sociology in the first place.
+That’s probably what attracted me to studying and researching sociology in the first place.
 I am more interested in questions than answers.
-I don’t think academic work is about winning arguments.
-The creation of knowledge is inherently collaborative.
-“Thought provoking” is high praise.
+I don’t think academic work is about winning arguments; the creation of knowledge is inherently collaborative.
+I consider “thought provoking” to be the highest praise.

 I have made some big changes in my life.
 I grew up in Canada and then decided to come to the UK as a student.
 I stayed for a long time, creating a family and career here.
 And then I made a major career change and moved back to Canada with that family.
 13 years later, circumstances changed again and I moved back to the UK.
 Change is difficult, even when you want it.
 I also have experience of major changes that I did not choose but was involved in managing, and have also had some training in change management.